Ascentroid/Ascentroid/README.md

 You can setup free accounts with services like [Github](https://github.com/), or [Bitbucket](https://bitbucket.org/product).

-Alternatively, you could setup a local Git server using something like [Bonobo Git Server](https://bonobogitserver.com/).
+Alternatively, you could setup a local Git server using something like [Bonobo Git Server](https://bonobogitserver.com/), or [Gitea](https://about.gitea.com/).

 You could also use [Linux](https://www.linux.com/training-tutorials/how-run-your-own-git-server/) to host a Git server.